fchikwekwe/NameGeneratorAPI/README.md

 If you need names or words generated through a Markov model, this microservice might be able to help.
 Currently, it produces names and it takes in four parameters: 'nameNumber' 'gender', 'culture' and 'literary'.
 These are named for the types of influences requested of the user in their submitted form.

 ### 'nameNumber'
 This parameter is an integer.
 It describes the number of names produced every time the API is run.
-Please be aware that while I work on more efficient scaling, the app moves very slowly if you request more than 100 names.
+Please be aware that while I work on more efficient scaling the app works more slowly the more values that you request at once.
 ### 'gender'
 This parameter is a string.
 It takes 'feminine', 'masculine' or 'unisex' as input.
 It only takes one value at a time.
-Any other values will result in a 500 error.
+Any other value will result in a 500 error.

 ### 'culture'
 This parameter is a string.
 It takes 'American', 'German' or 'Latin' as input.
 It only takes in one value at a time.
 Any other value will result in a 500 error.